E-r-1-c/networking-labs/03-network-services/02-ntp-syslog-and-snmp/README.md

 ![Syslog Configuration](./images/04-syslog-config.png)

-The output confirmed that Syslog messages were configured to be sent to `192.168.20.10`.
+The output confirmed that Syslog messages were being sent to `192.168.20.10` over UDP port 514.

 ---